 How many weeks is enough?

 Washington state was the first state to roll out its program and pay out family leave benefits at a duration level of 12 weeks.
 Earlier states had all begun at more modest levels.
-Rhode Island, which started paying out benefits in 2014, is still at a modest level of 4 weeks.
+Rhode Island, which started paying out benefits in 2014, is still at a modest level of 4 weeks for their paid family leave.
 NJ, which first rolled out benefits in 2009, has just raised their duration from 6 to 12 weeks on July 1st as well.
 NJ taxpayers saw a significant tax increase effective January 1, 2020 in anticipation.
 All programs have different terms, but typically they designate these as maximums “per application year,” or 52 consecutive weeks.

 Paid Family and Medical Leave is a conglomeration of several policies.